CSCfi/kielipankki-nlf-harvester/docs/README.md

 ## Accessing the dataset

-### The newest version on Puhti
+### The newest version on Roihu

 For immediate access on the shared file system, the newest dataset is kept in the directory `/scratch/project_2006633/nlf-harvester/zip/`.
-That directory should be accessible to all users on Puhti.
+That directory should be accessible to all users on Roihu.

-The [recommended way](https://docs.csc.fi/computing/disk/) to process the data on Puhti is to use a suitable compute node with a SSD drive and extract parts of it to the SSD drive.
-On interactive compute nodes (launched with `sinteractive`), this is `$TMPDIR`, and for batch jobs, this is `$LOCAL_SCRATCH`.
+The [recommended way](https://docs.csc.fi/computing/disk/) to process the data on Roihu is to use a suitable compute node with a NVMe storage and extract parts of the dataset to the NVMe.
+The default quota can be accessed under `$TMPDIR`.
+The default quotas on shared nodes are fairly small, but full node reservations have more sizeable quotas and it is also possible to request disaggregated storage to be mounted on your node.
+See docs.csc.fi for details.

 For example, the following command will extract binding `1416885` into `$TMPDIR`: